Top Master's Degree in Nursing Programs Online - MSN Degrees

 York College of PennsylvaniaUndergraduate

 Due to high demand, the number of nursing programs is numerous.
 Those wishing to attain a Master's Degree in Nursing (MSN) have the choice of attending classes both online and on-campus.
 However, while you can study online for a Master’s Degree in Nursing, keep in mind the nature of the profession demands a certain amount of face-to-face education and you will still have to complete the required hours of practical training in a healthcare facility.

 Whether you earn your nursing degree online or on-campus, it can be a wise investment in your career.
 The U.S. Bureau of Labor Statistics (BLS) estimates employment of nurses will grow 26% through 2022.

 Earning a MSN degree opens the door to the best jobs within the nursing profession.
 With a MSN, a nurse qualifies to practice as an advanced practice nurse, including a clinical nurse leader (CNL), nurse anesthetist (CRNA) and nurse practitioner (NP).

 A Master's of Science in Nursing is also the entry-level degree for nurses who want to become educators or attain jobs in management, and can also provide training in specialty areas such as pediatrics, geriatrics, acute care and gynecology.

 Employment and Salary Outlook for Nurses

 Nurses who have earned their master's degree will earn significantly more money.
-Advanced practice nurses are in high demand and can earn anywhere from $70,000 to $150,000 a year, depending on specialty.
+Advanced practice nurses are in high demand and can earn anywhere from $70,000 to more than $130,000 a year, depending on specialty.